-I’m home after a successful In the Process of Healing photo-installation in Ballarat Welcome Centre, part of the Ballarat International Foto Biennale festival.
+I’m finally home after a very successful In the Process of Healing photo exhibition / art installation at the Ballarat Welcome Centre, part of the Ballarat International Foto Biennale festival.
 Sense of accomplishment and pride.
 Time to clean the cameras, back up files and go fishing.
 I wish!

 I’m happy, fulfilled, grateful and exhausted.
 Realisation of a worthy cause that has helped me and hopefully has helped others.
 What has this success been and is it measurable?
 That’s a good question.
 Have I been healed, has anyone been healed?
 And what was the process?